A receptionist usually greets people before anyone else does.

 - Where possible, quantify your contributions.

-- Internships and volunteer roles also count as relevant experience.
+- Internships and volunteer roles absolutely count.

-- What skills to put on an entry-level receptionist resume?
+What skills to put on an entry-level receptionist resume?

 Hard skills: